History of KTLA in Timeline

 2000: Hal Fishman Newsroom

-In 2000, KTLA's news department, located in the former Warner Bros.
-Cartoons studio, was renamed the Hal Fishman Newsroom.
+In 2000, KTLA's news department was located inside the former Warner Bros.
+Cartoons studio, named the Hal Fishman Newsroom.

 2000: Tribune Company Purchases Times Mirror Company

-In 2001, KTLA ended broadcasting the local over-the-air television broadcaster rights to Los Angeles Dodgers baseball games.
+In 2001, KTLA ended the local over-the-air television broadcaster rights to Los Angeles Dodgers baseball games.

-In 2004, KTLA debuted a segment on its morning newscast titled "The Audition", in which several actors and actresses competed for a role as weathercaster on its 10 p.m. newscast.
+In 2004, KTLA debuted "The Audition", a segment on its morning newscast where actors competed for a weathercaster role on the 10 p.m. newscast.

 January 1, 2005: KTLA Unveils New Branding Campaign

-On January 1, 2005, KTLA unveiled a new branding campaign that initially omitted references to its over-the-air channel 5 position.
+On January 1, 2005, KTLA unveiled a new branding campaign that omitted references to its over-the-air channel 5 position, including a modernized logo with a halo emblem and a change in branding to "KTLA, The WB."

-On January 24, 2006, Warner Bros. and CBS Corporation announced that they would shut down The WB and UPN and combine their programming to create The CW network.
+On January 24, 2006, Warner Bros. and CBS Corporation announced the shutdown of The WB and UPN, and the creation of a new network called The CW.

 September 17, 2006: KTLA Becomes a CW Affiliate

-On September 17, 2006, KTLA became a CW affiliate and changed its branding to "KTLA 5, The CW" after The WB's final broadcast.
+On September 17, 2006, KTLA became a charter affiliate of The CW and changed its branding to "KTLA 5, The CW."

-On January 13, 2007, KTLA became the second television station in the Los Angeles market to begin broadcasting its local newscasts in high definition.
+On January 13, 2007, KTLA became the second station in Los Angeles to broadcast its local newscasts in high definition.

-On January 22, 2007, KTLA celebrated its 60th anniversary of continuous broadcasting, marking six decades of service to the Los Angeles community.
+On January 22, 2007, KTLA celebrated its 60th anniversary of continuous broadcasting.

-On January 24, 2007, KTLA became the first television entity to receive a star on the Hollywood Walk of Fame.
-In addition to the station, former owner Gene Autry, newsmen Hal Fishman, George Putnam, Stan Chambers and Larry McCormick, and founding manager Klaus Landsberg were also honored with stars.
+On January 24, 2007, KTLA became the first television entity to be honored with a star on the Hollywood Walk of Fame.
+Several individuals associated with KTLA have also received stars.

 July 30, 2007: Hal Fishman's Final Newscast

-On July 30, 2007, Hal Fishman anchored what would be his final newscast for KTLA.
+On July 30, 2007, Hal Fishman anchored his final newscast for KTLA.

 February 14, 2008: Tribune Company Sells Tribune Studios

-On February 14, 2008, the Tribune Company sold Tribune Studios to Hudson Capital LLC for $125 million.
-Following the sale, the studio lot was renamed Sunset Bronson Studios.
+On February 14, 2008, the Tribune Company sold Tribune Studios to Hudson Capital LLC for $125 million, and the studio lot was renamed Sunset Bronson Studios.

-January 2009: Don Corsini Appointed and News Programming Expansion
+January 2009: Don Corsini Appointed, News Programming Expansion

-In January 2009, Don Corsini was appointed as KTLA's president and general manager, leading to an expansion of its news programming that year.
+In January 2009, Don Corsini was appointed as KTLA's president and general manager, spearheading an expansion of the station's news programming.

-On April 1, 2009, the KTLA Morning News was expanded by a half-hour to start at 4:30 a.m., and an hour-long midday newscast at 1 p.m. debuted.
+On April 1, 2009, the KTLA Morning News expanded to start at 4:30 a.m., and a new hour-long midday newscast debuted at 1 p.m.

-On June 26, 2009, KTLA ended the temporary restoration of its analog signal, which had been used to inform viewers of the digital television transition through public service announcements.
+On June 26, 2009, KTLA's temporary restoration of its analog signal, which was used to inform viewers of the digital television transition through public service announcements, ended.

 October 14, 2009: KTLA Unveils New Logo and Set

-In December 2009, the Hartford duopoly of WTIC-TV and WTXX moved into new facilities located in the Hartford Courant building.
+In December 2009, the Hartford duopoly of WTIC-TV/WTXX moved into new facilities in the Hartford Courant building.

 April 2011: Weekend Morning Newscasts Added

-In April 2011, KTLA added weekend morning newscasts, including an hour-long newscast at 6 a.m. on Saturdays.
+In April 2011, KTLA added weekend morning newscasts, with an hour-long newscast on Saturdays.

 August 2011: KTLA 5 Sunday Edition Premiere

-February 2, 2012: Expansion of KTLA Morning News
+February 2, 2012: KTLA Morning News Weekday Expansion

 On February 2, 2012, KTLA expanded the weekday edition of the KTLA Morning News to begin at 4 a.m.

-In September 2012, KTLA expanded the Saturday morning newscast to two hours at 5 a.m.
+In September 2012, the Saturday morning newscast expanded to two hours at 5 a.m.

-In September 2013, Dish Network halted sales of its a la carte superstation tier, which included KTLA, to new subscribers.
+In September 2013, Dish Network halted sales of its a la carte superstation tier to new subscribers, affecting KTLA's availability as a superstation on the service.

-In September 2013, the 8 p.m. hour of the KTLA 5 Sunday Edition program was dropped.
+In September 2013, the 8 p.m. hour of the KTLA 5 Sunday Edition was dropped.

 May 9, 2014: Saturday Morning Newscast Expansion

-On May 9, 2014, the Saturday morning newscast was expanded to three hours and moved to 6–9 a.m., causing a delay for The CW's children's program block Vortexx.
+On May 9, 2014, the Saturday morning newscast was expanded to three hours and moved to 6–9 a.m.

-In May 2014, KTLA expanded its Saturday morning newscast, leading to a three-hour delay in airing the network's children's block, One Magnificent Morning.
+In May 2014, KTLA expanded its Saturday morning newscast, leading to a change in the airing schedule of the network's children's block.

-On August 4, 2014, KTLA and the Los Angeles Times were separated when Tribune spun off its publishing division into a separate company.
-KTLA remained with the renamed Tribune Media Company.
+On August 4, 2014, Tribune spun off its publishing division, separating the Los Angeles Times from KTLA.
+KTLA and Tribune's other broadcasting properties remained with the original company, renamed Tribune Media Company.

-On December 26, 2014, KTLA added separate hour-long, weekday afternoon newscasts at 2 and 3 p.m. in response to KCAL-TV's decision to discontinue its newscasts at those times.
+On December 26, 2014, KTLA added separate hour-long weekday afternoon newscasts at 2 and 3 p.m.

-On July 5, 2015, the Sunday morning newscast expanded into a four-hour slot from 6 to 10 a.m.
+On July 5, 2015, the Sunday morning newscast expanded into the same four-hour slot as the Saturday morning newscast, running from 6 to 10 a.m.

 July 2015: Live Audio Simulcasts on iHeartRadio